deepakcdo/JetFuelExecute/README.md

 3) View the full Request/Response message - your support team will love you
 ![screenshot](http://headfront.co.uk/JetFuelExecuteAudit.png)

-Note :- JetFuelExplorer (http://headfront.co.uk/JetFuelExplorer.html) is an independent tool.
+Note:- JetFuelExplorer (http://headfront.co.uk/JetFuelExplorer.html) is an independent tool.
 JetFuelExecute can be used without JetFuelExplorer

 # JetFuelExecute code example.